magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to perform an action after it checks if a product is available for sale
+*  If one wants to perform an action after it checks if a product is available for sale

 ### 92. catalog_product_is_salable_before